A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

 \subsection{Model parameter determination}

 Combining all the conditions shown in the previous subsections, we here determine the parameters of our dynamical model.
 First, we constrain the ISM density $n_{\rm ISM}$ (Eq. \ref{eqn:n_ISM}) and obtain a relation between $E_{\rm {ej}}$ and $M_{\rm {ej}}$ (Eq. \ref{eqn:EandM}) from the observed size and EM of the outer X-ray nebula.
 Then, we search sets of the residual parameters ($t_\mathrm{w}$, $M_\mathrm{ej}$) that can consistently explain the observed size and EM of the inner X-ray nebula.
-In doing so, we allow the wind mass loss rate $\dot M_\mathrm{w}$ to vary in the range inferred from the optical spectroscopy.
+In doing so, we allow the wind mass loss rate $\dot M_\mathrm{w}$ to vary in the range inferred from the optical spectroscopy. {}{In addition, we perform parameter search ($t_\mathrm{w}$, $M_\mathrm{ej}$) in the range of $12~\yr<\Delta t_{\rm w} < 840~\yr$ and $M_{\rm ej} < 3~M_\odot$.
+Here, $\Delta t_\mathrm{w}=840~\yr-t_{\rm w}~[\yr]$ refers to the timing of the wind launch.
+The lower limit of $\Delta t_{\rm w}>12~\yr$ comes from the constraints of Swift XRT detection in 2009 A.D., which identified an X-ray counterpart comparably bright as the currently observed inner X-ray nebula~\citep[][]{2013yCat.9043....0E,Lykou2022}.
+We conservatively adopt a loose upper limit of the ejecta mass $M_{\rm ej} < 3~M_\odot$, as it cannot be heavier than twice the Chandrasekhar limit for a WD merger.}

+{}{In this work, we search for the possible range of parameters that satisfy the observational constraint (Eqs. \ref{eqn:r_constaraint} and \ref{eqn:EM_constaraint}).
+Note that we do not conduct any optimization methods, and therefore we aim to obtain the allowed range of parameters rather than a statistical constraint on them.}